Monday, January 27, 2014

 Power outages, iced-over bridges and roads remain among the chief concerns.
 Winds will gust and overnight wind chills will drop into the teens Tuesday night, and high temperatures won’t rise much above freezing until Thursday.

-The heaviest precipitation is expected late this afternoon and overnight.
+A wintry mix will begin as early as daybreak Tuesday.
+The heaviest precipitation is expected late Tuesday afternoon through Tuesday night.
 Light snow may linger along the coast into Wednesday afternoon.

 Very dangerous travel is expected to develop as roads become snow or ice covered.
 Where significant snow falls... blowing and drifting will cause severely reduced visibility.
 Bridges will be icy and extremely hazardous.
 Crews will be working to try to keep the bridges passable.